 Does Kajabi Have a Free Plan?

-How does that compare to the Teachable free trial or the Thinkific free trial – two of Kajabi’’s biggest competitors when it comes to hosting online courses?
+How does that compare to the Teachable free trial or the Thinkific free trial – two of Kajabi’’s biggest competitors when it comes to hosting and selling online courses?

 Teachable Free Trial: Teachable doesn’t make it all that clear, but you get 14 days of their Professional plan for free just by clicking any of the “get started” links on their site and providing an e-mail address (or just go here).
 No credit card is required for the trial, but after 14-days, you will have to upgrade to a paid plan to keep going.
 (Full Teachable pricing here.)